Hunin: Ottoman period

-The castle was rebuilt in the 18th century by Zahir al-Umar, Bedouin ruler of the Galilee in the time between the 1730s until 1775.
+The castle was rebuilt in the 18th century by Zahir al-Umar, the local Arab ruler of the Galilee between the 1730s until 1775.
 The castle's 18th-century vaulted gatehouse is the most conspicuous structure still standing.
 This is the time when the Shi'a village of Hunin began developing near the castle.
 In 1752, a mosque was constructed in Hunin.
 The dedicatory inscription has been tentatively read as saying that the prayer house was consecrated to Ja'far al-Sadiq, the sixth Shia Imam.

 The village was badly damaged in the earthquake of 1837, according to Edward Robinson who visited in 1856.
 In 1875, Victor Guérin visited Hunin.
 In 1881, the PEF's Survey of Western Palestine described Hunin as "[a] village, built of stone, joining on to ruined Crusading castle [..], and containing about 100 Moslems.
 The situation is on a low ridge just before the hills drop down to the east to the Huleh Valley; the hills round are uncultivated, covered with low scrub, but in the valleys there is some arable land.
 Water is obtained from numerous cisterns; a birket [pool, reservoir] and spring to the south-east."

 British Mandate period

 The Syria-Lebanon-Palestine boundary was a product of the post-World War I Anglo-French partition of Ottoman Syria.
 British forces had advanced to a position at Tel Hazor against Turkish troops in 1918 and wished to incorporate all the sources of the River Jordan within British-controlled Palestine.
 Following the Paris Peace Conference of 1919, and the unratified and later annulled Treaty of Sèvres, stemming from the San Remo conference, the 1920 boundary extended the British-controlled area to north of the Sykes-Picot line, a straight line between the midpoint of the Sea of Galilee and Nahariya.
 The international boundary between Palestine and Lebanon was finally agreed upon by Great Britain and France in 1923, in conjunction with the Treaty of Lausanne, after Britain had been given a League of Nations mandate for Palestine in 1922.

 In April 1924, Hunin and six other Shiite villages, and an estimated 20 other settlements, were transferred from the French Mandate of Lebanon to the British Mandate of Palestine by France.
 In the 1931 census of Palestine, the population of Hunin was 1,075, all Muslims, in a total of 233 houses.
 In the 1945 statistics the population of Hunin (with Hula and Udeisa) was 1620 Muslims, with a total of 14,224 dunams of land.
 Of this, Arabs used 859 for plantations and irrigated land, 5,987 dunums were allocated to grain farming, while 81 dunams were classified as urban land.

-In 1945, Kibbutz Misgav Am was established on what was traditionally the northern part of village land.
+In 1945, kibbutz Misgav Am was established on what was the northern part of village land.
+The people of Hunin maintained good relations with their Jewish neighbors but had strained relations with the Sunni Muslims of Safed.